When the temperature starts to drop, one of the first things adults do is reach for a nice cozy blanket.

 Adding layers rather than a blanket is a great way to give your baby or toddler some extra warmth when sleeping.

 For example, you could dress your baby in a vest underneath their onesie to keep them warm on chilly winter nights.

-Pyjamas are also an excellent way to stop your baby getting cold, particularly as you can buy ones with different TOG ratings. and because footed pyjamas can cover your baby’s feet.
+Pajamas are also an excellent way to stop your baby getting cold, particularly as you can buy ones with different TOG ratings. and because footed pajamas can cover your baby’s feet.